PrincessEmilu/shiro-game/doc/Architecture.md

 The Enemy state machine will be similar to the player state machine but the transition would be triggered by hard code instead of user input.

 The Battle state machine will 4 states an attack state, an idle state, victory state, and losing state.
 The battle will begin in the idle state in which the player is given two options, stay or leave.
 If the player leaves the game state will transition back to level and the enemy will remain in the world until defeated.
 If the player chooses to stay, the battle state machine will transition to the attack state.
 The attack state will be the main focus of the state machine.
-This state will contain the user interface for battle in which the player will the correct arrow at the aorrect time in order to dodge the incoming attacks.
+This state will contain the user interface for battle in which the player will the correct arrow at the correct time in order to dodge the incoming attacks.
 In this state the player will stamina for each arrow missed or pressed too early.
 After the timer runs out, we will transition back to the idle state.
 During the attack state, if a player runs out of stamina, the state will change to the losing state.
 Likewise, if the player manages to survive the battle by depleting the enemy's stamina, the state will switch to the victory state.
 Both states are simple screens that transitions back to the game state level either through a previous save, in the losing state, or from where the battle occurred, in the victory state.

 ![alt text](https://kgcoe-git.rit.edu/eh8582/gdaps2-2185-section_2_Team_3/raw/master/doc/Documents/Battle_State_Machine.png "Game State Machine")